atreyasha/spp-explainability/docs/develop.md

                 computation is used correctly for updating scores and not being ignored

-        4.  look through shuffling that happens in training/model_utils and whether it is necessary in all places -\> or whether it can be compressed in some places such as `model_utils.py` functions

-        5.  make batch object more efficient, look at existing pytorch classes that could help with this
+        5.  make batch object more efficient, look at existing pytorch classes that could help with this -\> probably not the best case since the Batch class has a specific use

         6.  might make overall more sense to use max-\* semirings since they are easier to interpret -\> try to replicate model from